joshr120/open-deck/README.md

 ## PCB
 The PCB folder contains a zipped folder of the GERBER files required to have the PCB manufactured.

+Support the project and order them here: [PCBWay.com](https://pcbway.com/g/heg1oh).

 # Additional Features:
 - If you want images with multiple colours these currently need to be manually entered into the arduino code.
 See the README in the Code folder for more info.